 Tzanis Cave or Katavothra or Chonos, is located in Omalos Plateau in Chania.
-It reaches a length of 2500m and a depth of 280m.
+Its explored part reaches 3000m, but is expected to increase in later expeditions.
 The cave has raised the interest of foreign tourists since 1865.
 Since 1961 caver groups of different nationalities explore the cave.
-Tzanis is accessible, but is not organized for tourists.
+Tzanis is actually accessible to expert cavers, as its exploration requires caving equiment and experience.
+It forms a underground stream and during its course one meets rich cave decor, ponds, wells and steep descends.

 Cave Tzanis has taken its name from the legendary chieftain of Lakki, Markos Tzanis or Fovos (meaning Fear).
 He was distinguished for his battles against the Venetians in the late 17th century and later against the Turks.
 After the conquest of Crete by the Turks, he fled to the island of Souda.
 From there, he attacked against Turks and killed many of the most brutal ones.
 He inspired fear to the Turks, who named him Fovos (which means Fear in Greek